 - In the left-side navigation pane, click Domain Names.

-- On the Domain Names page, find the target domain name and click Manage.
+- On the Domain Names page, find the domain name that you want to manage and click Manage in the Actions column of the domain name.

-- In the left-side navigation pane of the specified domain, click Access Control.
+- In the management pane of the domain name, click Access Control.

 - Click the URL Signing tab.